ds300/patch-package/README.md

 ```

 Patches created by `patch-package` are automatically and gracefully applied when
-you use `npm`(>=5) or `yarn`.
+you use `npm` or `yarn`.

-No more waiting around for pull requests to be merged and published.
+No more waiting around for pull requests to be merged and published!
 No more
-forking repos just to fix that one tiny thing preventing your app from working.
+forking repos just to change one line!

+ⓘ <em>Is your project a published npm package?
+If so you should only patch dev
+dependencies.
+Because of the way node_modules folders are managed, patch files
+can't be reliably applied for your dependents. `patch-package` won't even
+try.</em>

 ## Set-up